paramedicjeffglobal/Blender-Geonode-Community-Library/README.md

 ## How to contribute:

-To submit a geonode group to add to this library, send the group to this [email](b3d.geonode.library@gmail.com) For anyone that wants to help administer to this community library I'll give you access to the github and the email... once vetted.
+To submit a geonode group to add to this library, send the group to this email: b3d.geonode.library@gmail.com.
+For anyone that wants to help administer to this community library I'll give you access to the github and the email... once vetted.